redhat-developer/openshift-vsts/docs/development.md

 ## Build tasks

 The various build tasks are driven via `npm`.
-Check the _package.json_ files for the defined run scripts.
+Check _package.json_ for the defined run scripts.
 To get a list of all available tasks run:

 `> npm run`